Nick Mancuso

 Nicodemo Antonio Massimo Mancuso (born May 29, 1948) is an Italian-Canadian actor, artist, playwright, and director.
 Beginning his career as a stage actor, he had his breakthrough role in the 1981 drama Ticket to Heaven, for which he won the Genie Award for Best Performance by a Leading Actor.
-He has over 155 film and television credits, including voicing Billy in the slasher film Black Christmas (1974), acting as Eli in the film Heartbreakers (1984), starring as Ray on the NBC series Stingray (1985–1987), and playing antichrist Franco Macalousso in the Apocalypse film series (1998–2001).
+He has over 155 film and television credits, including voicing Billy in the slasher film Black Christmas (1974), acting as Eli in the film Heartbreakers (1984), starring as Ray on the NBC series Stingray (1985–1987), playing antichrist Franco Macalousso in the Apocalypse film series (1998–2001) and CIA Director Tom Breaker in Under Siege 2: Dark Territory.

 Early life and education

 Mancuso was born May 29, 1948, in Mammola, Calabria, Italy.
 His family emigrated to Canada in 1956 via Naples, when he was eight years old.
 He grew up in Ontario and began acting in high school.
 On graduation, he studied psychology at the University of Toronto, but left to pursue acting full time.